 A Eureka in the Bathtub, Literally

-I didn’t see the value in using any kind of scrub for years until I received a body scrub as gift from a friend.
+I didn’t see the value in salt or sugar scrubs for years until I received one as gift.
 It was something she had bought me at Bath and Body Works.
-The funny thing is that scrub sat in my bathroom for another year before I even decided to use it.
+The funny thing is that the scrub sat in my bathroom for another year before I even decided to use it.
 I’ve always been hesitant to try things like this for most of my life.

 For one thing, the women in my family never used them.
 It was never a standard bath product I’d see in the shower growing up.
 So I just thought they were another one of those frivolous items that had no real benefit.
 Mind you, not that there is anything wrong with it.
 It’s just not how I roll.
 Second, I’ve always had sensitive skin and the idea of using something abrasive just didn’t seem like a good idea.

 And what I found was that you didn’t need very much to make a scrub at home.
-At the most basic level, a homemade body scrub just needs two things: a gentle abrasive and an oil.
+At the most basic level, a homemade salt scrub recipe just needs two things: a fine salt and an oil.
 That’s it.
 And you can use stuff you probably already have in your kitchen.

 [ Enter oat and Epsom salt bath scrub stage right ]